zubaer-ahammed/MUIDSI-University-of-Missouri/_posts/2022-10-11-data_hunch.md

 ![A animated figure, adding data hunch on prototype.]({{site.base_url}}/assets/images/posts/2022_data_hunch-add-dh.gif) _Adding a data hunch in our prototype through direct manipulation.
 The prototype also allows upvoting/downvoting_

 We are excited about the design possibility that data hunches can bring to the visualization research community.
+We hope to open up new design opportunities by recognizing data hunches, but there are also some issues and ethical considerations.
+Do data hunches reinforce biases?
+Can there be potential harm in using data hunches?
+And how do data hunches impact trust in visualizations?
 For more details about data hunches, design guidelines, and a discussion of the challenges, please refer to [the paper]({{site.base_url}}/publications/2022_vis_data_hunches/).